Note: Certain options here, if improperly configured, may cause PresenTense Time Server to

 continuous when no other source is available as a fallback.
 Contact firstname.lastname@example.org for the latest list of drivers which support this option.

-This section currently has two settings and the documentation may not always be up to date with what actually appears here.
+This section currently has five settings and the documentation may not always be up to date with what actually appears here.
 Other

 options may be added without the documentation being updated.